-The series “How to Conduct a Market Research for Your SME” is intended to help you understand the importance of market research as a process and what steps you need to undertake to conduct a successful market research process for your SME.
+The series “How to Conduct a Market Research for Your SME” is intended to help you understand the importance of market research as a process.
+Moreover, it will provide you with the steps you need to undertake to conduct a successful market research process for your SME.

-As a business owner, to conduct a market research process for your business means that you’ll be able to make better business adjustments and better decisions while avoiding any costly mistakes along the way when you try to sell your products to the market.
+To conduct a market research process for your business means that you’ll be able to make better business adjustments and better decisions.
+However, you will avoid any costly mistakes along the way when you try to sell your products to the market.

 Businesses conduct market research all the time whether or not they’re aware of it.
-You talk with your customers/clients about your business, you check the competitor’s pricing packages etc. But market research as a process that’s not that simple.
-Sure, you can undertake some activities on your own like a questionnaire for your customers.
-But if you want real results, your market research needs to include lot more aspects.
+You talk with your customers/clients about your business, you check the competitor’s pricing packages, etc. But market research is not a simple process.
+It is true that you can undertake some activities, such as writing a questionnaire for your customers.
+But if you want real results, your market research needs to include a lot more aspects.
 Consequently, these aspects are complex in their nature.

 Why should I conduct a market research for my SME?

-In essence, a successful market research process for your SME can help you improve your product, your pricing system, your product placement and product promotion (4 P’s).
+A successful market research process for your SME can help in many aspects.
+For instance, it will help you improve your product, your pricing system, your product placement and product promotion (4 P’s).

 A solid market research process will also give answers to questions such as: